FrancescoBrossa/Genomics_programs/README.md

 # IN THIS FILE WE WILL DESCRIBE THE GENERAL STRUCTURE OF OUR PROGRAMS
+*here we specify the relative path where our result are stored on the server: /home/BCG2025_brossaF/BrossaDalconteExam/*
 ## WE START HERE DESCRIBING THE CONDITIONS IN WHICH WE EXPLOITED SUCH PROGRAMS:
 ### 1. CASES, REFERENCE SEQUENCE AND BOWTIE2 INDEX ARE PRESENT IN THE "/home/BCG2025_genomics_exam/" FOLDER
 *the user who wanted to change such paths needs to change: importcases.sh (line 28), mapFQfiles.sh (line 32),